makrai/notes/charakorn-2506-text-to-lora.md

   2018; Schug+ 2024) of the base network, given that the parameter count of the hypernetwork is much smaller
 * This compression is achieved by learning to share parameters indirectly
-* given a layer-specific descriptor vector ϕ l ,
+* given a layer-specific descriptor vector ϕ l,
 * a hypernetwork with parameters θ generates the parameters of the base model at layer l ∈ {1, . . .
 L} as follows: W l = h_θ (ϕ_l)
 * the layer descriptors are either one-hot or learned vectors